0x66you/SearchHistory/README.md

 ## Overview
 What the user types in the search bar will be saved to list below (Search History).<br/>
 Three files above are identical in execution, only difference is the approach.<br/>
-You can delete items by clicking on it, items will **not** be saved upon reload.
+You can delete items by clicking on it, items will **NOT** be saved upon reload.

 ### Approach 1
 ```html